TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-11-18-how-to-delegate-code-reviews-to-ci.md

     <br>
     <br>
     **In both cases, you won't have too**.
 Just add a couple of YAML lines to your CI.

 tweet: "New Post on #php 🐘 blog: How to Delegate Code Reviews to CI"
 tweet_image: "/assets/images/posts/2019/rector-ci-code-review/result.png"

+updated_since: "December 2020"
+updated_message: |
+    The Bitbucket was dropped, as unused services and the demo repository is not maintained.
 ---

 I'm very grateful that Rector is getting traction lately.
 More and more PHP developers save dozens of hours by running simple CLI commands on their codebases.